 - In the Tall Tall Grass sensory bin

-The Themed Therapy SLP membership also has a spring sensory bin and cheat sheet lesson plan.
+The Themed Therapy SLP membership also has a spring sensory bin and a cheat sheet lesson plan along with sensory bins for insects, chores, Earth Day, and picnic.

-There are so many great simple crafts for spring!
+Some of the best spring speech and language activities are with low-prep crafts.
+You can pair spring crafts with your favorite books to have a complete lesson.
 If you want spring-themed crafts with articulation and language targets, check out this How to Grow a Flower craft.

 Make in the Tall Tall Grass crafts and pair them with the book!
 Simply Speech has free printables for this craft.